Sanitary Ware Coating Automation

 Layout and integration design

-Robot placement, cleanroom enclosure, material handling
+Robot placement, paint booth enclosure, material handling

 Manufacturing / qualification

-Equipment build, cleanroom validation, process qualification
+Equipment build, paint booth validation, process qualification

 Testing and verification